uclalawcovid19behindbars/custodial_mortality_project/README.md

 The `Output` sub-folder contains current aggregate summary tables for mortality in state prisons which we have produced using the data in the `Raw` sub-folder.

 The `Raw` sub-folder contains data files on `Deaths` in state prisons that our project has collected and standardized.
-There are three types of `Raw` death data: `Annual`, `Monthly`, and `Individual`.
+There are four types of `Raw` death data: `Annual`, `Monthly`, `Individual`, and `Additional`.
 The `Annual` sub-folder contains data files from state prison systems for which we gathered data reported as annual aggregates.
 The `Monthly` sub-folder contains data files from state prison systems for which we gathered data reported as monthly aggregates.
 The `Individual` sub-folder contains data files from state prison systems for which we gathered data with an individual data of death for each reported death.
+The `Additional` sub-folder contains data files from state prisons for which we have separated observations on deaths in custody due to discrepancy inquiries or the inclusion of non-prison / post-conviction facilities.
 Each `Raw` file is titled by the state abbrevation for the state prison system it covers and the name of the time interval of reporting.

 The `Raw` sub-folder also contains data files on `Demographics` in state prisons that our project has collected and standardized.
 There are two types of of `Raw` demographics data: `Combined` and `Distinct`.
 The `Combined` sub-folder contains data files from state prisons that report information on the total population by age group and sex.
 The `Distinct` sub-folder contains data files from state prisons that report information on the total population by age group and the total population by sex separately.